La planta de albahaca: Summary

 As for the children, they are rescued by the king's old gardener, who raises them.
 When they are older, the gardener asks the king for a plot of land and builds a larger house for his family.
 After the gardener dies, the three siblings live in the house and cultivate a beautiful garden.
 One day, while the girl is in their garden, a voice tells her they lack the singing tree, the wonderful fountain and the wise bird.
 The girl asks where they can find such treasures, and the voice tells them to take a pair of scissors with them, to cut an old man's beard.

 The elder male sibling offers to quest for the treasures, meets the old man and is instructed how to proceed: throw a ball of yarn and follow it to a mountain, then climb it paying no heed to the voices insulting him.
-The elder brother reaches the mountain and the starts to climb, but turns around to face the voices and turns to stone.
+The elder brother reaches the mountain and then starts to climb, but turns around to face the voices and turns to stone.
 Learning their brother is in peril, the middle male sibling rides to the same location to get the treasures, but fails and is also turned to stone.

 At last, the girl notices her brothers are not returning, and decides to journey herself to find the treasures.
 She meets the old man and is instructed to pay no heed to the voices, to reach for the bird's cage, cut of a branch of the tree and draw some of the water with a drinking horn.
 The girl does as instructed and captures the bird, fetches the branch and bottles the water, when her brothers and many more that have come to seek the treasures appear to her.

 The three siblings return home and plant the branch in their garden, empty the horn on the ground and hang the bird's cage.
 Later, the bird advises the siblings to invite the king to their house and serve them the fruits from the singing tree, which are all gems and jewels.
 The king is invited to the gardener's house and admires the three marvels in their garden.
 When he sits to eat the dish of jewels, he wonder how he can eat them, to which the bird replies how the king fell for the sisters-in-law's trickery, since the three siblings are his children.